 The feeling of being in a gallery is amplified by a raised marble plinth in the living room upon which sits a black bathtub presented like an ancient sacred artefact against the angled marble offset behind it.

 The bathroom is not big enough to fit a bathtub.
 For most people, this reality would put the fanciful notion of having such a luxury in so small a space to bed, but the Englishman in architect Ben Edwards was unwilling to accept such a minor inconvenience.
 There are two approaches one can take when doing something so ambitious as dropping half the bathroom into the living room;

 – find a way to hide it, expose it only when needed by tucking it under a table or hiding behind something much larger, or,

 Microlux absolutely owns it, turning the bathtub into a feature.
 A perfectly hung robe, tied around the waist, unashamedly announces that ‘yes, you saw right, this is a bathtub, and it’s here to be used’.

 The museum-like elevation of the bathtub does not mean the rest of the bathroom is neglected, though.
 Thankfully, the toilet, bathroom sink and cabinetry are afforded the expected privacy, even if this privacy is yielded by a sliding gold mirrored door.

 A cylindrical sink rises from the marble floor against the backdrop of square tiles, offset by industrial taps and piping that doubles as a towel warmer.

-We admire the sheer audacity of the vision of Microlux, and the expertise required to pull it off.
-We love how walls can’t get in the way of an Englishman and his bath and the splendor with which it’s presented!
+We admire the sheer audacity of the vision of Microluxe, and the expertise required to pull it off.
+We love how walls can’t get in the way of an Englishman and his bath and the splendour with which it’s presented.